 - Explore new markets for the product or service

-- Use every service opportunity your company provides – diversify with fund-raiser, charity events, catalog show, etc.
+- Use every service opportunity your company provides – diversify with different types of parties and services such as fund-raisers, charity events, catalog show, etc.

 - Reinvent the brand with your own personality – set yourself apart from the other distributors

-The way to overcome the saturation concern from new distributors is to be confident about your business and have a good answer to their concern that validates their them, offers a solution and encourages them to share more about what is REALLY holding them back!
+The way to overcome the saturation concern when dealing with new distributors is to be confident about your business, have a good answer to concerns (one which validates rather than argues) and offer a solution.
+Then end with a question asking them to share more about what is REALLY holding them back!